hey-yahei/Quantization.MXNet/README.md

 * Inputs is usually quantized into unsigned int with one-side distribution since outputs of ReLU >= 0.
 * When quantize inputs offline, the range of input is calibrated thrice on subset of trainset, which contains 10000 images(10 per class).
-* Per-group quantization is the same as per-layer quantization for ResNet because num_groups of all Convolutions are 1.
+* Per-group quantization is the same as per-layer quantization for Convolutions in ResNet because num_groups are 1.
+* Convolutions and FullyConnections are both quantize into int8.

-## Quantize Aware Train
+## Quantize Aware Training
 Reproduce works in paper [arXiv:1712.05877](https://arxiv.org/abs/1712.05877) with the implement of MXNet.
 ### Usage
 1. Construct your gluon model.
 For example,